 Performing music gives children a sense of accomplishment and builds confidence.
 Studies have also found that music can reduce stress and anxiety.

-According to the study in National Library of Medicine, group music making promotes positive moods and social bonding.
+According to a study in the Journal of Positive Psychology, group music-making promotes positive moods and social bonding.

-The Transformatice Power of Music – National Library of Medicine
+Reference: The Transformative Power of Music — National Library of Medicine

 In Singapore’s high-achievement school environment, music lessons can be a healthy outlet that nurtures creativity while supporting academic success.
 At our music school located conveniently at the exit of King Albert Park MRT station, we see first-hand how children grow in confidence and focus with each lesson.

-If you’d like to discover how music can help your child excel, we invite you to book a trial lesson with our experienced teachers.
+If you would like to discover how music can help your child excel, we invite you to book a trial lesson with our experienced teachers.